 - Windows Ink Workspace or Pen menu – a shortcut via a pen icon on the system tray that allows you to quickly open OneNote, Microsoft Whiteboard, Screen Sketch, Snipping Tool, Microsoft Journal, and more.

-- Change pen settings – you will be able to change the pen’s pressure sensitivity via the Surface app and quick actions for the pen’s button.
+- Change pen settings – you can change the pen’s pressure sensitivity via the Surface app and quick actions for the pen’s button.
 With that, you can launch an app or take a screenshot when you interact with the pen’s shortcut or top button with a single click, double-click, or click-and-hold.

-- Check pen information – you can learn more about the battery level of your pen, serial number, and firmware version.
-Here is how you check Surface Pen’s information.
+- Check pen information – you can learn more about your pen’s battery level, serial number, and firmware version.
+Here is how you can check Surface Pen’s information.

-Can I use or pair the original Surface Pro Pen to my Surface device?
+3. Can I pair the original Surface Pro Pen to my device?

-Unfortunately, the original Surface Pro Pen uses old Wacom technology and also doesn’t have a Bluetooth pairing module.
+Unfortunately, the original Surface Pro Pen uses old Wacom technology and doesn’t have a Bluetooth pairing module.
 So you can’t use or pair the pen on newer Surface devices starting from Surface 3 and Surface Pro 3 onward.
-The old pen doesn’t have a battery and will only work on the original Surface Pro, Surface Pro 2, and Wacom-supported PCs.
+The old pen has no battery and will only work on the original Surface Pro, Surface Pro 2, and Wacom-supported PCs.

 COMMENTS